yizhanyun/yx/README.md

 The current release supports `GET` only.

-The server will serve files with follwing try rules in order, a term borrowed from nginx:
+The server will serve files with follwing try rules in order, a term borrowed from nginx. `view-ext` means each subsite's view engine's extension. `ext` is any file extension other then view engine file extension.

 - `site-1.abc.com/` or `site-1.abc.com/abcd/.../` - `<site-root>/<url>/index.html`, then `<site-root>/<url>/index.[view-ext]`